 Asset management makes the most of climate protection potential

+In addition, we have defined particular areas for investment in order to promote the use of low-carbon technologies and avoid GHG emissions.
+In particular, we focus on direct investments in renewable energies and green bonds.
 Expanding investments in renewable energy and infrastructure projects contributes to climate change adaptation and mitigation.
-The volume of capital invested in renewable energies such as solar parks and wind farms totalled €1.6bn at the end of 2018.
-Our long-term target is to increase this figure to €2.8bn.
+The volume of capital invested in renewable energies such as solar parks and wind farms totalled €1.6bn at the end of 2019.
+And our long-term target is to increase this figure to €2.8bn.

-Carbon neutrality in Munich Re Group business operation
+Carbon neutrality in Munich Re Group´s operational businesses

-We exploit the potential of our own business processes to ensure climate-friendly action.
-Business operations throughout our Group have been carbon-neutral since 2015.
+We exploit the potential of our own operational processes to ensure climate-friendly action.
+Operational activities throughout our Group have been carbon-neutral since 2015.

 There is more detailed information on our environmental management system and further activities in the section on Environment.